Unsupervised Semi-Parametric Plug-in Likelihood-Ratio Detection for Covert Communications in the Presence of Disco Reconfigurable Intelligent Surfaces: Simultaneously Exposing and Jamming Covert Communications

 Theoretically, the $m$-th received signal at Willie under ${\mathcal{H}}_1$, i.e., $y_{\rm w}(m) = Z_{\rm w} + N_{\rm w}$, can be regarded as a random variable whose PDF can be calculated using~\eqref{XplusYPDF}.
-Unfortunately, based on~\eqref{SpeXYPDF} and~\eqref{XplusYPDF}, it is difficult to derive an explicit expression for the PDF of $y_{\rm w}(m)$ due to the mathematical intractability of the product and sum of complex random variables involved.
+Unfortunately, based on~\eqref{SpeXYPDF} and~\eqref{XplusYPDF}, it is difficult to derive an explicit expression for the PDF of $y_{\rm w}(m)$ because of the mathematical intractability introduced by the product and sum of complex random variables.
 As a result, it is also difficult to derive a closed-form expression for the PDF of $Y_{\rm w}$ under ${\mathcal{H}}_1$.
-Therefore, in the covert communication system in the presence of a DRIS, the optimal decision threshold $\eta_{\rm o}$ can not be directly obtained based on the Neyman-Pearson lemma.
+Therefore, in the covert communication system in the presence of a DRIS, the exact NP detector, and hence the corresponding decision threshold $\eta_{\rm o}$, cannot be obtained in closed form.